pvcraven/2017_web_security/source/ddos/ddos.rst

 ```````````````````````````````
 Attack Specifics
 ++++++++++++++++
-*Dyn is a DNS provider that is a link between URLS and corresponding IP addresses
+* Dyn is a DNS provider that is a link between URLS and corresponding IP addresses
-*Twitter, SoundCloud, Spotify were some of the inaccessible websites
+* Twitter, SoundCloud, Spotify were some of the inaccessible websites
-*Mirai botnet, a network of infected Internet of Things devices (security cameras, DVR players, etc.) instead of computers
+* Mirai botnet, a network of infected Internet of Things devices (security cameras, DVR players, etc.) instead of computers
-*100,000 infected devices
+* 100,000 infected devices
-*1.2 Tbps
+* 1.2 Tbps

 Attack Timeline
 +++++++++++++++
-*October 21, 2016
+* October 21, 2016
-*3 different waves of attacks spaced out throughout the day
+* 3 different waves of attacks spaced out throughout the day

 Response to the Attack
 ++++++++++++++++++++++
-*Attack came from tens of millions of source IP addresses from around the world
+* Attack came from tens of millions of source IP addresses from around the world
-*Dyn's Engineering and Operations teams worked hard to mitigate attack
+* Dyn's Engineering and Operations teams worked hard to mitigate attack
-*Traffic-shaping incoming traffic, rebalancing of that traffic by manipulation of anycast policies, application of internal filtering, and deployment of scrubbing services
+* Traffic-shaping incoming traffic, rebalancing of that traffic by manipulation of any cast policies, application of internal filtering, and deployment of scrubbing services

 Example of Conducting a DDoS Attack
 -----------------------------------
 Ping of Death
 `````````````
-*Ping command in the command prompt (Windows) *Attacking the target computer with pings from more than one computer *Seeing the effect on the targeted computer [Ult]_
+* Ping command in the command prompt (Windows)
+* Attacking the target computer with pings from more than one computer
+* Seeing the effect on the targeted computer [Ult]_

 Nemesy
 ``````
-*Disable anti-virus
+* Disable anti-virus
-*Download Nemesy
+* Download Nemesy
-*Sending number of packets, load size, and delay frequency for certain target IP address
+* Sending number of packets, load size, and delay frequency for certain target IP address
-*Seeing the effect on the targeted computer
+* Seeing the effect on the targeted computer

 How to Know if an Attack is Happening
 -------------------------------------
 According to Akamai, an American content delivery network and cloud services provider, at the end of 2015, there was an 180% increase in the total number of DDoS attacks compared to 2014.
 Online gaming is the most susceptible to attacks, but software and technology companies still make up 25% of all DDoS attacks.
 [Rub]_

-*Performing Network Data Analysis to understand network traffic
+* Performing Network Data Analysis to understand network traffic
-*Unusually slow network performance
+* Unusually slow network performance
-*Unavailability of website or inability to access site
+* Unavailability of website or inability to access site
-*Increase in spam
+* Increase in spam

-What to do If an Attack Might be Happening
+What to do If an Attack Might Be Happening
 ------------------------------------------
-*Rate limit router to prevent web server from being overwhelmed
+* Rate limit router to prevent web server from being overwhelmed
-*Add filters to tell your router to drop packets from obvious sources of attack
+* Add filters to tell your router to drop packets from obvious sources of attack
-*Timeout half-open connections
+* Timeout half-open connections
-*Drop spoofed or malformed packages
+* Drop spoofed or malformed packages
-*set lower SYN, ICMP (Internet Control Message Protocol), and UDP drop thresholds
+* set lower SYN, ICMP (Internet Control Message Protocol), and UDP drop thresholds
-*Call ISP or hosting provider to stop traffic getting on the network
+* Call ISP or hosting provider to stop traffic getting on the network
-*Divert traffic to a scrubber to remove malicious packets [Rub]_
+* Divert traffic to a scrubber to remove malicious packets [Rub]_

 How to Avoid DDoS Attacks
 -------------------------
 Architecture
 ~~~~~~~~~~~~
-*Servers in different data centers, located on different networks, have diverse paths *Geographically dispersed resources
+* Servers in different data centers, located on different networks, have diverse paths
+* Geographically dispersed resources
-*Different internet providers
+* Different internet providers
-*Eliminate bottlenecks [Kar]_
+* Eliminate bottlenecks [Kar]_

 Hardware
 ~~~~~~~~
--Network firewalls, web application firewalls, and load balancers [Kar]_
+* Network firewalls, web application firewalls, and load balancers [Kar]_

 Bandwidth
 ~~~~~~~~~
-*Scale up if affordable [Kar]_
+* Scale up if affordable [Kar]_

 Outsourcing
 ~~~~~~~~~~~
-*Providers that specialize in responding to an attack
+* Providers that specialize in responding to an attack
-*Cloud Scrubbing services to attack traffic
+* Cloud Scrubbing services to attack traffic
-*Internet Service Provider DDoS mitigation services [Kar]_
+* Internet Service Provider DDoS mitigation services [Kar]_

 Other
 ~~~~~
-*Following good email distribution practices or applying email filters *Create proper authentication credentials for system administration *Like any potential risk, having a response plan set up in preparation of an attack can help immensely
+* Following good email distribution practices or applying email filters
+* Create proper authentication credentials for system administration
+* Like any potential risk, having a response plan set up in preparation of an attack can help immensely
-    -This could include contacts of companies that could help or running attack simulations *Have good communication with customers [Rub]_
+    - This could include contacts of companies that could help or running attack simulations
+* Have good communication with customers [Rub]_

+*Written by Taylor, Edited by Esteban and Morgan.*

 Sources
 -------